Dying, Death and Bereavement

 Many people who receive healing just before their transition make peace with themselves and those around them, often after years of turmoil, discontent and disharmony.
 So it is never a waste of time to request healing at this time - distant or hands on.
 The healing can also help to ease the pain that some suffer at the end of their lives because of their illness.
 Loved ones and others who are left behind find it much easier to accept a transition that is accomplished without torment.

 When we pass over, I believe we simply wake up back in the source from which we originated, and reports of 'near-death experiences' support this view.
-I believe that we wake up from the dream or illusion we are currently experiencing and it is a homecoming to our true home, having experienced the lessons that encourage our personal, spiritual and emotional growth, which serves to support all other souls, incarnate and disincarnate.
+I believe that we wake up from the dream or illusion we are currently experiencing and it is a homecoming to our true home, having experienced the lessons that encourage our personal, spiritual and emotional growth, which serves to support all other spirits, incarnate and disincarnate.

 Healing for the bereaved

-Healing can, of course, also be of great benefit to the bereaved, whether they are feeling the loss of another soul, a much-loved animal, a job, during divorce, a home, a limb, an ability, or anything else.
+Healing can, of course, also be of great benefit to the bereaved, whether they are feeling the loss of another soul, a much-loved animal, a job, a spouse after divorce, a home, a limb, an ability, or anything else.
 We grieve over the loss of many things other than the transition of those we love because we give of ourselves in many different ways so that any loss can be distressing to us.

 Grieving for anything is a natural process and one that we have to go through but it is our choice as to how we respond to it, like any other situation.
 It cannot be rushed; there are no shortcuts.
 We have to allow ourselves to feel the emotions that naturally arise one by one until we reach a point where we have not forgotten our loss but we remember them (or it) with affection and gratitude for what they brought to our lives and the lessons they helped us to learn.
 This acceptance of our loss often happens without our awareness - we just realise one day, perhaps on waking in the morning or when we're doing something totally unrelated to our loss, that we have accepted it and moved on.

 Spiritual healing can often help to ease the pain of loss and gives us greater clarity about our relationships, both with those who have passed over and those who are still with us.
 It allows us space to grieve in a constructive and creative way, making it another experience that we learn from.
-We can keep the soul who has transitioned (or whatever else we are grieving for) close to our hearts so that we can add to our emotional foundations and use this strength to help us to live our lives from that point in a slightly (or perhaps radically) different way.
+We can keep the spirit who has transitioned (or whatever else we are grieving for) close to our hearts so that we can add to our emotional foundations and use this strength to help us to live our lives from that point in a slightly (or perhaps radically) different way.

 This doesn't mean that, during the healing session, we become very emotional, although that can happen with many people and it is often a relief to be able to release those emotions with someone unconnected with family and friends.
 Frequently, however, people find that the release comes later when they are alone - and this release can often have a different 'feel' to it than any emotion they have felt before.
 It can be like a cleansing that helps to release the deepest emotions that they have not been able to let go of up to that point.